 [ participants / contact ]

-Abstract The PROCOS Working Group is based around the PROCOS II project (7071) and aims to aid dissemination of the project's results.
-PROCOS aims to improve dependability, reduce timescales and cut development costs of construction for embedded systems, particularly in real-time and safety-critical applications.
+Abstract PROCOS II aims to improve dependability, reduce timescales and cut development costs of construction for embedded systems, particularly in real-time and safety-critical applications.
 It uses and develops the results of basic research into fundamental properties of interactive systems.
-It aims to provide a scientific basis for future standards of practice in the development of embedded systems, ensuring correctness of all stages in the development, from elicitation and analysis of requirements through to the design and implementation of programs down to the compilation and execution on verified hardware.
+It aims to provide a scientific basis for future standards of practice in the development of embedded systems, ensuring correctness of all stages in the development, from elicitation and analysis of requirements through design and implementation of programs down to compilation and execution on verified hardware.

-Topics of interest to members of the Working Group include theories and methodology to handle the following: (1) Requirements capture and analysis; (2) system specification and design; (3) programming language processing and compilation; (4) machine hardware, including multiprogramming kernels; (5) implementation in hardware down to gate level.
+To approach this goal, we plan to develop a theory, system and methodology to cover all of the following: (1) Requirements capture and analysis; (2) system specification and design; (3) programming language processing and compilation; (4) a hardware machine, including multiprogramming kernel; (5) an implementation in hardware down to gate level.
 Support for (4) and (5) have also been provided from national sources.

-Further information about PROCOS is available from the PROCOS home page <URL:http://www.comlab.ox.ac.uk/archive/procos/procos-wg.html>.
+Further information about PROCOS-II is available from the PROCOS-II home page <URL:http://www.comlab.ox.ac.uk/archive/procos/procos2.html>.

 Oxford University - UK